 Meghan Daum is an author and editor with a biweekly column on Medium.
-She has published six books, including her forthcoming, The Problem With Everything: My Journey Through The New Culture Wars, a poignant and powerful account of today’s social and political landscape.
+She has published six books, including her newest book, The Problem With Everything: My Journey Through The New Culture Wars, a poignant and powerful account of today’s social and political landscape.

 In the wake of the 2016 presidential election, Daum took a close look at her like-minded liberal friends whose ideologies she often shared and made a startling realization – these same friends had lost the ability to think critically about the causes they supported or views they espoused.
 Her seminal new book examines our country’s most intractable problems with clear-eyed honesty instead of exaggerated outrage.
 With passion, humor, and most importantly nuance, Daum tries to make sense of the current landscape, touching on everything from Trump’s presidency to the #MeToo movement, identity politics to intersectionality, and beyond.

 A prolific writer, Daum was an op-ed columnist for the Los Angeles Times from 2005 to 2016 and has written for numerous magazines, including The New Yorker, The New York Times Magazine, The New York Times Book Review, The Atlantic, and Vogue.
 Her work has been included in The Best American Essays and she has contributed to public radio’s Morning Edition, Marketplace, and This American Life.
 Daum’s collection of original essays, The Unspeakable: And Other Subjects of Discussion, won the 2015 PEN Center USA Award for creative nonfiction and her first book, the essay collection My Misspent Youth, is considered a classic of its genre.
 Daum is also the editor of The New York Times bestseller, Selfish, Shallow & Self-Absorbed: Sixteen writers on the Decision Not To Have Kids as well as the author of the novel The Quality of Life Report, and Life Would Be Perfect If I Lived In That House, a memoir.